AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="SceneNode+opacity"></a>

-### *sceneNode.opacity : <code>number</code>*
+### *sceneNode.opacity : <code>number</code>* (0.0 - 1.0)
-(0.0-1.0)Node's opacity setting.
+Node's opacity setting.
 The overall visual opacity seen on canvas is determined by combining this value with the opacity of the node's entire parent chain, as well as the opacity settings of its fill/stroke properties if this is a leaf node.

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)